 In 2007, my grandmother was diagnosed with Alzheimer's disease.
-Watching her degeneration has been sad and frustrating, but she's a strong and amazing woman at the age of 94.
-You can see that she is suffering, but trying to fight it inside.
+Watching her degeneration was sad and frustrating, but she was a strong and amazing woman until her passing in January of this year.

 When I was younger, I fondly remember my grandma taking me to McDonald's for playtime and burgers.
 It's funny, but sometimes it's the ordinary moments in life that are most memorable.
 She is sweet, loving and thoughtful and always looked out for me.

-Fortunately, my parents are still able to spend quality time with her in Florida.
-She still enjoys getting her hair and nails done and my dad's walks with her around a local lake.
-I only get to see her now when I visit with my parents, but it's always a joy.
-Her strength is an inspiration to me.
+In my grandma's final years, my parents were able to spend quality time with her in Florida.
+She enjoyed getting her hair and nails done and my dad's walks with her around a local lake.
+I had a chance to visit her each time I went down to Florida, and it was always a joy.
+Her strength was an inspiration to me.

-I am coaching this team and running this race in honor of my grandma and in memory of my wife's grandmother.
+I am coaching and running this race in memory of my grandma and my wife's grandmother (who also suffered from Alzheimer's).
 It's time to put an end to this nasty disease once and for all.
 It's time to run to remember.